 - I've included variations to make these stewed potatoes dairy free, vegan and Whole30 too!

-- If you love potatoes you will also love my healthy scalloped potatoes recipe!
+- If you love potatoes you will also love my healthy scalloped potatoes recipe and southern fried potatoes!

 Key ingredients and substitutions: